 - FTA’s integrated courses allow you to go from little or no flying experience to a “Frozen ATPL” in approximately 21-22 months.
-It is a full time programme completed from our base at Brighton City Airport, with the exception of the Economy course, where initial phases are completed from our satellite base at Teruel, Spain.
-On the other hand, FTA’s modular courses enable to complete training around their lifestyle or other commitments.
-FTA has nine modular courses on offer, ranging from £1,295 to £13,900.
+It is a full time programme completed from our base at Brighton City Airport On the other hand, FTA’s modular courses enable to complete training around their lifestyle or other commitments.
 This is a popular route for students to gain their Frozen ATPL alongside work or studies.
 Modular pilot training courses can also be taken as and when desired, as long as course pre-requisites are met.
 Take a look at our training programmes on the FTA website for more information.

 How long does modular take?

 - From zero experience to holding a frozen ATPL, modular training would take around 2 years to complete.
 This of course depends on your pace and commitments in addition to your study.
 You can find out more about the modular route to Frozen ATPL on the FTA website.

 Which planes do you fly at FTA?

 - FTAs training fleet grows year on year.
 The current fleet is comprised of both single-engine piston (SEP) and multi-engine piston (MEP) aircraft – all maintained in accordance with exceeding stringent European EASA regulations.
 The Standard Integrated Flight Deck Programme uses exclusively Diamond DA40 and Diamond DA42 aircraft.
 On the Economy programme, students complete their first 3 flight phases in a Piper PA28, before continuing advanced phases in FTA’s fleet of Diamond aircraft.
 More details on our airport and fleet can be found online.

 - Diamond DA40: The Diamond Star DA40 is a four seat, single-engine Diamond Star DA40 ideal for training commercial pilots.
 It has 135 Horse power and features similar systems found in modern commercial airline jets.